 Ask Your Doctor About Mesothelioma

-Being diagnosed with mesothelioma is a life changing event.
-Patients are suddenly faced with trying to understand a disease that they may have never heard of before as well as how far it has progressed, available treatment options and overall mesothelioma prognosis.
-As you move through the process of diagnosis and treatment it is important to ensure that you maintain clear communication channels with your health care team.
-To assist you in planning for this important communication with your mesothelioma doctors we have provided a framework below to help you get the information that you will find most helpful at the start of care.
-Remember - every question is important!
+A mesothelioma diagnosis is a life-changing event.
+Patients are suddenly faced with trying to understand a disease that they may have never heard of before, as well as determine how far this disease has progressed, assess available treatment options, and get a handle on the overall mesothelioma prognosis.
+As you move through the process of diagnosis and treatment, it is important to ensure that you maintain clear communication channels with your health care team.
+In an effort to assist you in planning for this important communication with your mesothelioma doctors, we have provided a framework below to help you get the information that you will find most helpful at the start of your care.
+Remember this—every question is important!
 Here are some questions that you might want to ask your doctor:

 - What type of mesothelioma cancer have I been diagnosed with?